English here: Chokolate mousse / cake filling / topping with chili

 The different condiments can be blended together with the rest of the ingredients or stirred in after the rest is blended.

 Black Forest mousse: use a small glass Amarena cherries which is first drained.
-Also use the syrup they lie in instead of the mentioned in the recipe.
+Also use the syrup from the cherries instead of the one mentioned in the recipe.
 Roughly chop the berries and toss them in the mousse once it is finished in the food processor.
 Serve in small nice glasses or cups.